The most fabulous gay bars in Barcelona, from local dive bars to exotic rooftop cocktail lounges!

 There is so much variety across the city for when you're hitting the town.
 You don't even need to be the biggest party animal.
 You can be fairly chilled and still find a comfy corner to spend the evening.
 Bear in mind, the Spanish do things quite late, so if you're planning an evening out and about, be sure to factor in an afternoon dolly nap siesta!

 This is our comprehensive guide to the best gay bars in Barcelona…sooooo many to choose from!
-Note that the awesome People's Lounge gay bar has closed its doors for good.
+On that note, a heads up of closures since we first published this article: the awesome People's Lounge gay bar didn't survive the Pandemic.
+More recently, the iconic Mykonos gay bar in Barcelona also closed its doors for good, as did Atame.

 Heads up: We just wanted to let you know that this post contains affiliate links.
 That means if you book something through one of those links, we'll get a small commission, at no extra cost to you.
 It helps us keep our blog going – so thank you in advance for your support! ♥

-Tucked into the centre of the Eixample district is the glowing “Gaixample” (pronounced gay-sham-ple) gay neighbourhood of Barcelona.
+Tucked into the center of the Eixample district is the glowing “Gaixample” (pronounced gay-sham-ple) gay neighbourhood of Barcelona.
 This is where most of the gay bars of Barcelona can be found.
-The area is more specifically defined as being between Carrer de Balmes, Gran Via de les Corts Catalanes, Carrer del Comte d'Urgell and Carrer d'Aragó.
+The area is more specifically defined as being between Carrer de Balmes, Gran Via de les Corts Catalanes, Carrer del Comte d'Urgell, and Carrer d'Aragó.

 1. Moeem